mtakaki/CredentialStorageService/README.md

 # Performance

 These performance metrics were calculated using the in-memory database, using 30 concurrent clients, and 2000 requests in total.
 It was running on eclipse on a small laptop, which doesn't provide the best output.
-The numbers shows it's capable of handling more then 300 requests per second on the `GET` operation.
-The credential update is not performed as often as a retrieval.
+The numbers shows it's capable of handling more than **300 requests per second** on the `GET` operation.
+The credential update is not performed as often as a retrieval so its performance is not as important as the retrieval.

 ## Retrieving credentials
 ```